 The voices of Tax Policy Center's researchers and staff

 Climate change is a leading issue in the 2020 presidential elections, especially among Democratic voters.
-According to a recent CBS poll, almost two thirds of Americans feel climate change is either a crisis or a serious problem.
-Most Presidential candidates acknowledge the urgency of addressing climate change, but few would use tax policy to its full potential, and no leading candidate supports a carbon tax.
+According to a recent CBS poll, almost two thirds of Americans feel climate change is either a crisis or a serious problem. d, and no leading candidate supports a carbon tax.

 Current Democratic front-runners, former Vice President Joe Biden and senators Elizabeth Warren (D-MA), and Bernie Sanders (I-VT), emphasize spending and regulatory measures to combat global warming.
 Like most of the other candidates, they also call for elimination of tax subsidies for fossil fuels.
 However, these subsidies are quite small, costing less than $3 billion per year.
 Eliminating them is a logical first step to reduce carbon emissions, but more substantial measures are needed.

 Most Democratic candidates would also extend or expand a variety of tax incentives for conservation and alternative energy, though few specify by how much.
 These tax incentives are also modest at about $7.7 billion per year.
 Even doubling their magnitude would have a minor near-term impact on carbon emissions.

 Effectively combatting global warming likely requires carbon pricing—either a carbon tax or a cap-and-trade system.
 Current energy prices largely reflect the private cost of fossil fuels (extraction, refinement, and distribution), but not their social costs, including global warming and air pollution.
 Carbon pricing uses excise taxes or emissions permit trading to increase fossil fuel energy prices in line with the climate damage those fuels inflict.

 Higher carbon prices are critical to shift consumption and investment away from fossil fuels.